 7.6 In advance of the case proceeding to trial, does the court exercise any control over the costs to be incurred by the parties so that they are proportionate to the value of the claim?

-No, the court does not exercise any kind of control over the costs to be incurred by the parties in order to check if they are proportionate or not.
+No; in advance of the case proceeding to trial, the court does not exercise any kind of control over the costs to be incurred by the parties in order to check if they are proportionate or not.

 8 Updates